tungtose/sickle_ui/README.md

 You may have _also_ noticed that the snippet uses `self` to spawn the `container`. `self` will simply be a `UiBuilder` of the `Entity` context, so any _other_ extensions that you brought into scope with `use` will be available.
-This also means that `style` commands are also available, so long as you imported them.
+This also means that `style` commands are also available, so long as you have imported them.

+## Theming